 The National Seashore

 The Gulf Islands National Seashore includes five areas.
 Fort Pickens, Fort Barrancas, Naval Live Oaks, Opal Beach, and Perdido Key.
-We focused on Fort Pickens after unsuccessful attempts to see a couple of the other areas.
+We focused on Fort Pickens after unsuccessful attempts (I’ll tell you why) to see a couple of the other areas.
 Our list of places for future visits just keeps growing.

 Structures from the battery and armory surrounding Fort Pickens add interesting history and architecture which are accessible from the campground trails.